ontop/ontop-examples/iswc-2015/README.md

-vldb-2015
+iswc-2015
 ==============

-This folder contains all the material used for conducting the experiments in the [VLDB 2015](vldb-2015) paper.
+This folder contains all the material used for conducting the experiments in the [ISWC 2015](iswc-2015) paper.

 The folder is organized as follows: